Szelica/ShoppingListFE/README.md

+# 🛒 ShoppingListFE

-# Getting Started with Create React App
+## Getting Started with ShoppingListFE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with [Create React App](https://github.com/facebook/create-react-app) and extended with custom components, state management, and mock backend functionality for shopping list management.

 ## Available Scripts